oakes/play-cljs/README.md

 ## Introduction

 A ClojureScript library for making games.
+It uses [Pixi.js](http://www.pixijs.com/) for rendering.

 ## Documentation

+* Read the source (I know that sucks, but I am in very early stages of development!)
 * Check out [the example games](https://github.com/oakes/play-cljs-examples)
 * Look at this commented example: